msrom/SDTED/SDTED/README.md

 # SDTED Calculator
-A SDTED calculator among several graphs that leverages Generalized Weisfeiler-Lehman Graph Kernel
+A SDTED calculator among several graphs that leverages a modification of the Generalized Weisfeiler-Lehman Graph Kernel.

 ## Dependencies
+Python3.8
 * numpy==1.19.1
 * networkx==2.2
 * POT==0.7.0